More missiles, drones strike Ukraine, alarms keep up fear - KESQ

 “It brings anger, not fear,” Kyiv resident Volodymyr Vasylenko, 67, said as crews worked to restore traffic lights and clear debris from the city’s streets.
 “We already got used to this.
 And we will keep fighting.”

+Ukrainian President Volodymyr Zelenskyy was due to address the leaders of the Group of Seven industrial powers by videoconference Tuesday.
+Germany, which currently chairs the G-7, announced the meeting after Monday’s simultaneous strikes across Ukraine.

-The Russian bombardment Tuesday struck both power plants and civilian areas, just as they did Monday.
+The bombardment Tuesday struck both power plants and civilian areas, just as Monday’s attacks did.
 One person was killed when 12 missiles slammed into public facilities in the southern city of Zaporizhzhia, setting off a large fire, the State Emergency Service said.
 A local official said the missiles hit a school, residential buildings and medical facilities.

 Energy facilities in the western Lviv and Vinnitsya regions also took hits.
 Although officials said Ukrainian forces shot down an inbound Russian missile before it reached Kyiv, the capital region experienced rolling power outages as a result of the previous day’s deadly strikes.